ANSH-RIYAL/langgraph-RAG-tracing/rag-prompts.md

 2. If the chunks don't contain the answer, say "I cannot find that information in the documents"
 3. Attribute each factual statement to its source by referencing the chunk_id in your wording where natural
 4. Keep your answer concise and factual
+5. Think step-by-step internally but DO NOT reveal your internal reasoning.

 Answer:"""
 ```